-Email notification is the other feature which I love in this version of Veeam Endpoint Backup.
+Email notification is the other feature that I love in this version of Veeam Endpoint Backup.
 This will trigger the email notification with the result of the backup.

-The entire computer backup is going to take long time depends on the data however that is the best/recommended way to backup your Windows 10 surface.
+The entire computer backup will take a long time depending on the data; however, that is the best/recommended way to backup your Windows 10 surface.

-You can restore files of the Windows 10 from Veeam Endpoint Backup browser.
-This can be achieved by using the restore option called “Restore Files“.
-We have another option to restore the entire Windows 10 volume with “Restore Volumes” options.
+You can restore files of Windows 10 from the Veeam Endpoint Backup browser.
+This can be achieved by using the restore option called “Restore Files.”
+We have another option to restore the entire Windows 10 volume with the “Restore Volumes” options.